 Homemade Construction Paper Gift Cards

 You do not have to get fancy to have a good gift for your loved one this Valentine’s Day.
-The best gifts when you are trying to save money on Valentine’s Day come from the heart, are typically handmade, and are thoughtful.
+The best Valentines Day gifts when you are trying to save money on Valentine’s Day come from the heart, are typically handmade and are thoughtful.
 They can be simple and still get your meaning across.

-How are you finding ways to save money on Valentine’s Day this year?
-Lets talk about it in the comment section below.
+How are you finding ways to save money on Valentines Day gift ideas this year?
+Lets me know in the comment section below.